Click here for season 2014-15 brochure with performance times, single ticket prices and more information about RTG.

 Sponsored by Wisconsin Public Radio, “The 25th Annual Putnam County Spelling Bee” runs two weekends, from July 18-27.
 There are performances on Friday and Saturday evenings at 7:30 p.m. and Sunday afternoons at 2 p.m.
 In addition, there is a Saturday 4 p.m. show on July 19 and a 7 p.m. show on Thursday, July 24.
 Ticket prices on Thursday night are $15 for adults, $13 for seniors (62 and older), and $10 for students (21 and younger).
 At all other times tickets cost $19/$17/$14.
 Further discounts are offered to subscribers and groups of 12 or more.
 Two types of season tickets—reserved seating and flex passes—are currently being sold and offer the lowest prices.

-The Racine Theatre Guild is a nonprofit community (volunteer-based) theatre now in its 76th season.
-The box office is open from 12 to 6 p.m. on weekdays and from 90 minutes prior to each curtain time through intermission.
-For reservations or further information, call 262-633-4218.
-Tickets may be ordered online at www.racinetheatre.org; however, discounts and coupons cannot be applied to online orders.
+The RTG box office (2519 Northwestern Ave.) is open from 12 to 6 p.m. on weekdays and 90 minutes prior to curtain through intermission at performances.
+For tickets, call 262-633-4218 or order online at www.racinetheatre.org (discounts cannot be applied to online orders).